Rebels yesterday, hospitable today, always heroic

 For more information about Santiago de Cuba check Wikipedia site.
 And for everything important regarding Cuba such as visa requirements, currency and WiFi access, I would strongly recommend you to check the main post for Cuba, Havana, where everything is well listed and explained.

-- North of the historic centre Not much through this neighborhood other than residential, still retaining elegant buildings in the perfect orthogonal grid of streets.
+- North of the historic centre Not much through this neighbourhood other than residential, still retaining elegant buildings in the perfect orthogonal grid of streets.

 -Ron Santiago de Cuba Factory At the north of the city, next to the railway station.
 This was until the Revolution and post-nationalisation of all the foreign assets the factory of the world famous Bacardi Rum.
 Originally built in 1862, it is the oldest factory in Cuba still retaining the very same tradition.
 Nearby is the great storage room called Don Pancho, nicknamed the Rum Cathedral.
 Unfortunately you can only see it from outside, and if you approach the door, the barrels ageing inside.
 No pictures allowed from the door.